How to Unclog a Toilet Without A Plunger or Snake

 4. How to unclog a toilet with baking soda and vinegar

-Pour 1 cup of baking soda into the toilet bowl then add two cups of vinegar.
+Pour 1 cup of baking soda into the toilet bowl, then add two cups of vinegar.
 Pour the vinegar slowly as it reacts very fast with baking soda.
-Vinegar is an acidic substance while baking soda is an alkaline substance.
+Vinegar is an acidic substance, while baking soda is an alkaline substance.

-If time lapses and this solution doesn’t seem to work, dump a bucket of hot water inside the bowl and see what happens.
+If time lapses and this solution doesn’t work, dump a bucket of hot water inside the bowl and see what happens.
 Sometimes it takes more than one method to unclog a toilet without a plunger.

-For more information on this method check out this post.
+For more information on this method, check out this post.

 5. How to unclog a toilet with a saran wrap

 For this method, you will need water in the toilet bowl.
 The idea is to completely seal off the toilet bowl with saran wrap and apply as much force as possible from the top.
-Hopefully this will help to push the clog down the drain.
+Hopefully, this will help to push the clog down the drain.
 Follow the steps below.

 • Ensure your toilet has water up to the ¾ mark.